Resolution-robust Large Mask Inpainting with Fourier Convolutions: Experiments

 \subsection{Generalization to higher resolution}

 Training directly at high-resolution is slow and computationally expensive.
-Still, most real-world image editing scenarios require the models to work well on high-resolution data.
-We therefore evaluate our models, which were trained using $256\times256$ crops from $512\times512$ images, on much larger images.
-We apply models in a fully-convolutional fashion, i.e.~a full image is processed in a single pass without any patch-wise operations.
+Still, most real-world image editing scenarios require inpainting to work in high-resolution.
+So, we evaluate our models, which were trained using $256\times256$ crops from $512\times512$ images, on much larger images.
+We apply models in a fully-convolutional fashion, i.e.~an image is processed in a single pass, not patch-wise.

-Fourier convolutions can transfer to higher resolutions significantly better than regular ones (\fig{high-res-degradation-quantitative}).
-We hypothesize that Fourier convolutions are more robust across different scales due to $i)$ high full-image receptive field, $ii)$ preserving the low-frequencies of the spectrum after scale change, $iii)$ the inherent scale covariance for $1\times{}1$ convolutions in the frequency domain.
-While all models generalize reasonably well to the $512\!\times\!512$ resolution, the Fourier-enabled models preserve much more quality and consistency at the $1536\!\times\!1536$ resolution, compared to all other models (\fig{res-grow}).
-We would like to note that Fourier convolutions allow for this at a significantly lower parameter cost compared to the competitive baselines.
+FFC-based models transfer to higher resolutions significantly better (\fig{high-res-degradation-quantitative}).
+We hypothesize that FFCs are more robust across different scales due to $i)$ image-wide receptive field, $ii)$ preserving the low-frequencies of the spectrum after scale change, $iii)$ the inherent scale equivariance of $1\times{}1$ convolutions in the frequency domain.
+While all models generalize reasonably well to the $512\!\times\!512$ resolution, the FFC-enabled models preserve much more quality and consistency at the $1536\!\times\!1536$ resolution, compared to all other models (\fig{res-grow}).
+It is worth noting, that they achieve this quality at a significantly lower parameter cost than the competitive baselines.